jonotuke/BREADR/README.md

 remotes::install_github("jonotuke/BREADR")
 ```

-ALso to ensure that BREADR install correctly, we suggest installing the
+Also to ensure that BREADR install correctly, we suggest installing the
 following packages

 - Matrix,